jovaska1337/introduction_to_embedded_systems/README.md

-several other features. `do.sh` is set up to compile this repository by calling `util.sh`. avr-gcc, avr-binutils ([with avr-binutils-size.patch]( https://github.com/jovaska1337/portage_patches/blob/master/cross-avr/binutils/avr-binutils-size.patch )), bash and other basic unix utilities are required for them to work.
+several other features. `do.sh` is set up to compile this repository by calling `util.sh`. avr-gcc, avr-binutils ([with avr-binutils-size.patch]( https://github.com/jovaska1337/portage_patches/blob/master/cross-avr/binutils/avr-binutils-size.patch )), avrdude, bash and other basic unix utilities are required for them to work.

 To compile and upload this given your setup is correct, connect Arduino UNO first (so it becomes /dev/ttyACM0) and then connect Arduino Mega (so it